DeathlyMade/VR-Project/README.md

 ## i.
 Introduction
-This project focuses on implementing image segmentation techniques using both traditional region-based methods and deep learning models such as CNN and U-Net.
+This project focuses on implementing image segmentation techniques using both traditional region-based methods and deep learning models, in this case, U-Net.
 The objective is to segment facial regions accurately and compare the effectiveness of different methodologies.

 ## ii.
 Dataset
 - *Source*: The dataset used consists of cropped facial images with corresponding ground truth masks.